STAFFORDSHIRE HOME GUARD WEBSITE - MISCELLANEOUS INFORMATION PAGE (NON-WW2)

 Below are some images of Barry's masterpiece, designed before he moved on to the Houses of Parliament.
 It is a delicious irony that on 6th May 1936, just a few weeks after the pictures of the demolition were published and certainly before the site had been cleared, it was not the risky old building which caught alight but rather the School's temporary accommodation.
 The latter was burned to the ground in a conflagration which exercised the attention of 70 firemen and 14 appliances.
 The cause was probably identified as an "an electrical fault".
 But it is tempting to think of it as an act of divine retribution for the act of vandalism which had been taking place in New Street.
 Or perhaps a case of a Birmingham resident with a sense of history, a feeling of outrage and a handy box of matches.

-Had the building survived the 1930s, and it would only have had to withstand the Luftwaffe's attentions in 1940/41 and later those of the city planners of the 1950s/60s, and then we might still have had it today, restored for some 21st century use just like St. Pancras Station and a gem in Birmingham's midst.
+Had the building survived the 1930s, it would only have had to withstand the Luftwaffe's attentions in 1940/41 and later those of the city planners of the 1950s/60s, and then we might still have had it today, restored for some 21st century use just like St. Pancras Station and a gem in Birmingham's midst.

 This is where it was.